swetmr/fastapriori/README.md

 pip install fastapriori polars
 ```

-If polars is not installed, fastapriori falls back to a pandas Counter+chain backend automatically.
+If polars is not installed, fastapriori falls back to a pandas backend automatically.

 ## Quick Start